 You will need to install a web server environment if you're going to test the commenting system on your own computer system.
 Follow the below instructions.

-- Install a code editor.
-You can use Notepad, but I don't recommend it, use one of the following instead: Notepad++, Visual Studio Code, or Atom.
+• Install a code editor.
+You can use Notepad, but I don't recommend it, use one of the following instead: Visual Studio Code or Notepad++.

 2. Creating the Database and setting-up Tables

 We need to create the MySQL database and create the comments table, as that is what we'll use to store and retrieve all our comments.
-We can do that with phpMyAdmin.
+You can do this using phpMyAdmin.

-Navigate to phpMyAdmin (e.g. http://localhost/phpmyadmin/) in your browser and follow the below instructions:
+Navigate to phpMyAdmin (e.g. localhost/phpmyadmin/) in your browser and follow the below instructions:

 While the database is selected, click the SQL tab and execute the following statement code: